siavash79/PXIconPackTemplate/README.md

 In the `android:name` attribute, replace `pack_name` with the string attribute of your pack (only english and no spaces) This will be the reference of the icon pack in the next step.
 In the `android:label` attribute, replace `Your Icon Pack` with the name of your pack (this can be any language and can have spaces)
+Note: Optionally, you can pack multiple icon packs in one apk.
+To do so, you should make multiple copies of the `<activity>` block and give them different names

 ## Step 3: Start adding pack information!